 1. How many vendors will you have at the Village Market?

 Our market has a total of 51 stalls, 15 of which are located in the Windmill Plaza and 33 of which are located in the adjacent Library parking lot.
 Vendors on their applications may request for multiple stalls which decreases the total number down from 51.
-We currently have 33 vendors for the 2018 season.

 2. Where is the Village Market Located?